grnet/synnefo/docs/cyclades-api-guide.rst

 Create Network
 ..............

-This operation creates a new network
+This operation asynchronously provisions a new network.

+.. rubric:: Request

 ==================== ======
 URI                  Method